TrueConf Group Features

 • No frame drops

-• Number of video outputs for image display: at least 2
+• Number of video outputs for displaying images: at least 2

 • Connect a second screen or projector to play presentations or mirror main screen

-• Secondary screen content modes: Self-view, Presentation, Same as main, Auto
+• Additional screen content modes: Self-view, Presentation, Main screen view, Auto

-• Automatic selection of additional screen content: displays your video if there is no presentation, and displays the presentation if there is one.
-(Auto mode)
+• Automatic content selection for the additional screen: displays own video when there is no presentation, and displays the presentation when available (Auto mode).

-• Displaying the video stream of the main screen on an additional screen without graphical user interface elements (mode "Same as main").
+• Display the video stream of the main screen on an additional screen without user interface elements (mode "As on main").

 • Video Output Detection Feature

-• Selecting the screen mode (resolution and refresh rates) according to the EDID of the connected display
+• Selecting the screen mode (resolution and refresh rate) according to the EDID of the connected display.

 # Working with audio